CaptRat/CaptRat.github.io/_posts/2016-12-22-coding_really.markdown

 That's why I decided to learn software development.
 To be totally honest, I actually fell for the garish parade of unscrupulous marketing that one "can learn coding in 3 months" and "make 6 figures starting out, maybe even with Google or Facebook!"
 I'm relatively smart, and I like computers' digital decisiveness; after 15 years living in the greys of therapeutic programs, I wanted the concrete clarity of binary certainty.
 Plus, the knowledge and confidence that jobs are waiting *is* enticing.
 I assumed it wouldn't be that hard, especially if I earnestly\* committed to 520 hours of mentored learning!

+Though I completed all the prep work, and arranged my life to commit to the 11 weeks, I dropped out after 2 weeks.
+I was definitely *not* prepared.

-After discovering a truth about code - it's absolutely baffling! - a better question might be why do I continue?
+After discovering a truth about code - it's absolutely baffling and there are libraries of concepts and languages and frameworks, etc! - a better question might be why do I continue?
 I like Flatiron's frank admission, right in the first paragraphs but throughout the curriculum, social media content and interviews, that learning code is very hard, at first.
 I like the collaboration of this program's community.
 I've found self-teaching to be tremendously solitary and believe this is a better way, for me.
 I'm old school enough to want the traditional back&forth of a lively topic rippling through a cohort and inspiring discourse.